jonathan2018176/Credit-Card-Approval-Prediction/README.md

 scikit-learn: Machine learning tools for model training, evaluation, and preprocessing.

-Make sure to have the above libaries installed: pip install pandas numpy matplotlib seaborn scikit-learn
+Make sure to have the below libaries installed: pandas,numpy, matplotlib, seaborn, scikit-learn